Manaslu Circuit Trek - 14 Days

 Prepare for an adventure and a lifetime of experience with Global Adventure Trekking.
 Discover the hidden gems of the Himalayas on the 14-day Manaslu Circuit Trek.
 Book your adventure now!

-Why Go on the Nepal Remote Manaslu Circuit Trek?
+Why Choose the Manaslu Circuit Trek?

 The remote Manaslu Circuit Trek is an off-the-beaten-path trek in Nepal and a natural oasis comprising stunning trekking trails, wildlife sightings, and stunning mountain views.
 This serene journey offers untouched trails far from the touristy crowds of the Everest Base Camp Trek and Annapurna Base Camp Trek.
 You can experience Tibetan Buddhist culture in Numbri Valley, pass through ancient mani walls, take in the beautiful Tibetan prayer flags, and immerse yourself in the rich local customs.